Pedro Pablo Cazañas: Progeny

 His son, Eduardo Enrique Cazañas y Díaz, emigrated to the United States in 1959 and quickly embraced his adopted homeland.
 He settled in Rhode Island, attending university to become an agricultural engineer and married his girlfriend in 1965.
 Eduardo is most known for his military service.
 With the escalation of the Vietnam War in the mid-1960s, he voluntarily enlisted in the United States Army to serve his adopted country and received the rank of SP-4 as an Armor Reconnaissance Specialist.
-He died in combat in 1967 at the age of 22, his death was covered in both Spanish and English media, including the Diario Las Americas, which described him as the son of "Doctor Pedro Cazañas."
-He received the Purple Heart for his actions in battle and is included in the Vietnam Veterans Memorial in Washington D.C.
+He died in combat in 1967 at the age of 22, his death was covered in both Spanish and English media, including the Diario Las Américas, which described him as the son of "Doctor Pedro Cazañas."
+He received the Purple Heart for his actions in battle and is included in the Vietnam Veterans Memorial in Washington, D.C.

 Both his daughters, Raquel and Marta, would have high-profile marriages to Cuban leaders.
 Raquel married Rene de la Huerta, a noted psychiatrist, writer, and a leader of the Agrupación Católica Universitaria in Cuba, Spain, and the United States.
 Cazañas' younger daughter, Marta Cazañas, was married to Cuban architect, community leader, and human rights advocate Jesús Permuy.
 The couple met in and were both prominent figures of the Anti-Castro Counter-Revolution and relocated to the United States following the Bay of Pigs Invasion.
 In the United States Marta became an influential fine art dealer, curator, promoter, and collector.
 She managed and co-founded the historic Permuy Gallery in Coral Gables, Florida, one of the first Cuban fine art galleries established in South Florida and credited with helping establish the early Miami Latin art market.
 Her children and grandchildren have in turn become prominent figures in art, architecture, politics, and finance.
 Marta's second son, Pedro Pablo Permuy, was named after Cazañas and served as Deputy Assistant Secretary of Defense (DASD) in the Clinton Administration and later as President of the US-Spain Council, where he would host and organize events with US Secretary of State Hillary Clinton and King Felipe VI of Spain.